safe transportation

 In addition to safe operation, we are also working to operate in an environmentally friendly manner.

-1. Prevention of marine pollution due to maritime accidents
+- Prevention of marine pollution due to maritime accidents

-2. Formulating and implementing environmentally friendly vessel allocation and operation schedules
+- Formulating and implementing environmentally friendly vessel allocation and operation schedules

-, improving propulsion efficiency by polishing propellers
+, improvement of propulsion efficiency through propeller polishing

-4. Reducing waste generated on board
+, and research on energy-saving equipment and measures. - Reducing waste generated on board

-5. Educating crew members about environmentally friendly operations
+- Educating crew members about environmentally friendly operations

-6. Participation in the Group Environmental Management of Nippon Yusen Kabushiki Kaisha
+- Participation in the Group Environmental Management of Nippon Yusen Kabushiki Kaisha

 Safety management regulations